eightsmile/cqf/README.md

 Posts may not be kept updated, in that it seems the website cannot show `.md` and `jupyter notebook` well.
 Still, welcome to visit my website for some insights about Econ and my learning & ideas.

 Both my website and GitHub cannot  show those Latex formula correctly.
-If that showing bother you, please clone the .md file yourself.
-Hope that would be helpful.
+If that showing bothered you, please clone the .md file.
+Hope this repo would be helpful.

 ## Module 1 - Paul & Riaz
 - Lec1 - Random Behaviour of Assets